Take A Spooky Driving Tour Of Sacramento

 Some folks have reported seeing a ghostly couple in all black, a child playing near a headstone, and even a phantom pit bull near the entrance.

 The original captain of the elegant steamboat moored in Old Sacramento is said to still wander the decks, knocking over water glasses near the sound booth.
-The hotel and restaurants are open now, so you can park for free in Old Sacramento (in your Gig) and board the haunted old boat.
+The hotel and restaurants are open now, so you can park in Old Sacramento (in your Gig) and board the haunted old boat.